The GI Bill, you have questions - we have answers.

 Example: Seaman Smith left the active duty and joined the Navy Reserve.
-Three years later she returned to active duty with seven years remaining on the MGIB clock.
-At that point, the clock is reset at the 10-year mark when she leaves the service again, at which point the clock will start ticking again.
-She now has a fresh 10 years left to use ALL of her benefits or she will loose her remaining balance, which then returns to Uncle Sam.
+Three years later she returned to active duty with twelve years remaining on the Post-9/11 GI Bill clock.
+When she leaves the service again the 15 year period of eligibility begins again.
+She now has a fresh 15 years left to use ALL of her benefits or she will lose her remaining balance, which then returns to Uncle Sam.

 A: YES!
 Unfortunately, many people believe that once you apply for benefits you have to remain enrolled in school to get the full benefit.
-Thankfully that's not true, you can use the MGIB for any period of time, take time off and re-apply to use it again at a later date.
+Thankfully that's not true, you can use the GI Bill for any period of time, take time off and re-apply to use it again at a later date.

 A: Example for veterans: